-Tri-C JazzFest Cleveland is an educational festival with year-round programming that culimates in a three-day summer music festival that takes place at Playhouse Square, located at 1501 Euclid Ave. in Cleveland, Ohio.
+Tri-C JazzFest Cleveland is an educational festival with year-round programming that culminates in a three-day summer music festival that takes place at Playhouse Square, located at 1501 Euclid Ave. in Cleveland, Ohio.
 Nearly 500 artists perform indoors and outdoors playing jazz and other genres.
 Indoor concerts are ticketed and feature world-class musicians in Playhouse Square's historic theaters.
 All outdoor entertainment is free.

 Founded in 1980 by Dr. Thom Horning and Reginald Buckner, Tri-C JazzFest stays true to its mission to: